Astronomy and Astrophysics

 - the dusty phases of galaxy formation and black hole growth.

 Research in these areas involve faculty, postdocs, visitors, graduate and undergraduate students.
-To pursue their science goals, Tufts astronomers, faculty, and students make use of many of the world's leading space- and ground-based observational facilities, including the Hubble, Spitzer, and Herschel space telescopes, the Chandra and XMM-Newton X-ray satellites, the W.M.
+To pursue their science goals, Tufts astronomers, faculty, and students make use of many of the world's leading space- and ground-based observational facilities, including the Hubble, Spitzer, Herschel, TESS, and Kepler space telescopes, the Chandra and XMM-Newton X-ray satellites, the W.M.
 Keck Observatory, the European Southern Observatory (ESO) VLT, the Subaru telescope, the Gemini Observatory, the National Optical Astronomy Observatory (NOAO), the Karl G. Jansky Very Large Array radio telescope, the Atacama Large Millimeter/submillimeter Array (ALMA), and the James Webb Space Telescope (JWST).

 The Tufts Astronomy Group is a member of the Prime Focus Spectrograph (PFS) survey collaboration.
 This provides access to state-of-the-art spectroscopic data for millions of galaxies allowing an unprecedented 3D view of galaxies distribution in space.
 This both allows us to study the dark matter dominated cosmic web and to study how galaxy properties are affected by where they are in this web.